 But this privilege also directly communicates with the ways sciences align their way of understanding with other institutions that also privilege scalability, namely the industry and the state.
 From that point of view, scientific knowledge is all but politically neutral; it can even be said that it is an anti-democratic knowledge par excellence, which normalizes situations demanding that people conform to roles that are already set for them.
 I’ve met this alignment so very often when a proposition, in medicine or education or whatever, is refused because it could open the door to something dangerous and not controllable.
 They will say “it would be a good idea but it is not a realistic one because we cannot” make the consequences of the proposition scalable, independent of the way people engage the situation.
 This to me adds a new dimension to an older theme, that of la bêtise.
-There is no word to translate it in English, but in my use it refers to the active, nasty way in which those who feel responsible define a situation, saying ‘if only everybody was like you and me, but they’re not like that, thus we must…’
+There is no word to translate it in English, but in my use, it refers to the active, nasty way in which those who feel responsible define a situation, saying “if only everybody was like you and me, but they’re not like that, thus we must…”

-Mobilising for the advancement of knowledge has been the very formula of the modern academic institution, which opposes not only always backward and dangerous opinion, but also the adventure of empiricism, what Tsing calls the “art of noticing”.
+Mobilizing for the advancement of knowledge has been the very formula of the modern academic institution, which opposes not only always backward and dangerous opinion, but also the adventure of empiricism, what Tsing calls the “art of noticing.”
 Noticing is indulging in the observation of anecdotal features, if what is noticed does not open the road to a scalable interpretation (see the famous “serendipity”).
 The education of scientists perfectly reflects the inculcated phobic ignorance of a “messy” world which would demobilize researchers, have them “wasting their time” on questions which will not result in an “advance” of their discipline.
 And no amount of academic trans- or interdisciplinary formation can regenerate what education, selection, and evaluation have destroyed.